Bias in cubic Gauss sums: Patterson's conjecture

 where $\cube$ denotes an integer of the form $k^3$ with $k \in \mathbb{Z}[\omega]$.
 In particular, if the sequence $\beta_b$ exhibits square root cancellations against all non-trivial cubic characters and $w > (AB)^{\varepsilon}$, then \eqref{eq:down} is $\ll (AB)^{o(1)}(AB+B^2+(AB)^{2/3 - \varepsilon} \cdot B)$.
 This suggests that in order to beat the cubic large sieve, the correction term alone is not enough; we really need to know additional information about the sequence $\beta_b$.
 It is tempting to try to use Dirichlet polynomial techniques to bound \eqref{eq:down}.
 However, the \textit{optimal} term $(AB)^{2/3}$ in the cubic large sieve adds substantial technical challenges preventing us from being able to use these techniques.
-Here is a special case of the precise statement we prove in Section \ref{sec:dispersion}.
+Precise versions of \eqref{eq:down} are given in Propositions \ref{prop:main} and \ref{prop:adj}.